-Advanced technologies like Live Earth’s IoT visualization platform have bridged a gap allowing users to see their existing map layers combined with real-time data feeds visualized in one operational view for instant analysis.
+Advanced technologies like Live Earth’s real-time data visualization platform have bridged a gap allowing users to see their existing map layers combined with real-time data feeds visualized in one operational view for instant analysis.
 Traditionally, maps have been designed for users on an as needed basis, with new layers added as unique problems arise.
 This requires added developer time and only provides after-the-fact analysis.
 Conversely, the Live Earth platform integrates your existing data layers and all real-time data feeds, instantly helping industries analyze and respond to events as they happen.
 This is just one of the advancements GIS has seen in the last several years, meaning that as technology moves forward, our societal ability to read maps and use them to their fullest potential will only improve.

 Industries are seeing the changes in GIS and with them new capabilities to solve problems with technological advancements.
 For example, police and fire departments can use a real-time visualization platform in daily operations to immediately locate where disasters are through systems like shot detection.
 But combining these with alerts and real-time response work flows allow command staff to locate, gather critical response data and respond faster and more effectively all from one platform.
 They can then deploy and track responders to discern response times and monitor the problem, giving them the knowledge to make fast decisions if a situation escalates.

 In medicine, researches can track the spread of a virus or identify a major health crisis by pinpointing the infected areas or locations, layering on environmental or climate data to determine the root cause.
 In the event of a food-borne illness outbreak, growers can determine the exact part of the field that resulted in the problem.
 When multiple data points and sources are visualized on a single platform, an enterprise can seamlessly synchronize a variety of real-time data feeds.
 These examples demonstrate that through advances in how data is visualized, users can improve operations, foster safer communities and respond faster in critical moments.